 After Roe v.
 Wade

 The 1973 U.S. Supreme Court decision in Roe v.
-Wade established the limited right of a woman to have an abortion.
-Recognizing that fact, states liberalized their abortion laws following the Supreme Court's decision, but abortion soon became an even more divisive issue in the United States.
-Groups opposed to abortion, including the Catholic Church, became organized and politically powerful.
+Wade established limited constitutional protection for abortion.
+But abortion soon became an even more divisive issue in the United States.
+Groups opposed to abortion became organized and politically powerful.

 The Politicization of Abortion Rights